mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

     >>> from pwv_kpno.package_settings import settings
     >>> settings.data_cuts['CTIO']['Date'].append([timestamp_start, timestamp_start])

+.. note:: A full worked out example on how to choose and visualize your chosen data cuts
+    is available in the `Examples <../../examples/html/data_cuts.html>`_ section.

 .. warning:: Any modifications to the data cuts for a given site cannot be automatically undone.
 To undo any changes to ``settings.data_cuts`` you will need to manually modify the attribute to its previous state.

 Importing a New Location
 ========================